 NOTE: The CSS Profile and FAFSA are only necessary if you are seeking need based financial aid.
 Merit funds are evaluated and awarded by The Office of Admission.

 Every student applying to the College is encouraged to apply for financial aid, and the first step is to submit the Free Application for Federal Student Aid (FAFSA) to apply for federal aid.
 Entering freshmen and transfer students are strongly encouraged to complete the CSS Profile to receive consideration for all aid programs.
 The College Board has information on the process of completing the CSS Profile (1-844-202-0524).
 We DO NOT require the CSS Non-Custodial Parent Profile (Household B) at this time.
 Upon receipt of your application, we will determine if you qualify for federal, state, or institutional grants, federal work-study, or federal student loans, and we will put together a personal aid package based on your eligibility.
 Please note that notices of awards and revisions will be sent to the students only.
-It is important to have them check not only the e-mail provided on the Common Application but their assigned William and Mary e-mail as well.
+It is important to have them check not only the e-mail provided on the Common or Coalition Application but their assigned William and Mary e-mail as well.

 You should check our list of common FAFSA application errors before completing the FAFSA.

 In order to be considered for Title IV federal aid, you must meet all eligibility requirements.